What we do

 - Ensuring quality: Promote product quality and global collaboration through accreditation and standardisation.

-In pursuing this mission, WMDA acts exclusively in the interest of donors voluntary donating their haematopoietic stem cells to patients in need of a transplant.
+In pursuing this mission, WMDA acts exclusively in the interest of donors voluntarily donating their haematopoietic (blood-forming) stem cells to patients in need of a transplant.
 WMDA is bound by core values of independence, integrity and transparency.
-To ensure these interests, WMDA has several instruments in place.
+To ensure these interests, WMDA has several instruments in place:

-- Statutes: The association’s independence is assured through its bylaws which state that its members are registries, responsible for the two-way change of hematopoietic stem cells and healthcare professionals who can demonstrate an active interest in hematopoietic stem cell donation.
+- Statutes: The association’s independence is assured through its bylaws which state that its members are registries, responsible for the international provision of hematopoietic stem cells and healthcare professionals with an active interest in hematopoietic stem cell donation.

-- Disclosure policy: Members of the Board, the Committees and the staff of WMDA are obliged to declare any conflict of interest that they may have and they work voluntary for the association.
+- Disclosure policy: Members of the Board, committees, working groups, and the staff of WMDA are obliged to declare any conflict of interest that they may have and they work voluntary for the association.

-- Transparency: WMDA publishes annually an annual report.
+- Transparency: WMDA publishes an annual report annually.

-- Commercial companies supporting WMDA are only allowed to provide unrestricted grants for a WMDA activity.
-The WMDA activities are clearly distinguished from commercially organised activities.
+- The WMDA activities are clearly distinguished from commercially organised activities.
+Commercial companies are only allowed to provide unrestricted grants for a WMDA activity.
 These and accompanying social events will not compete with, nor take priority over, the WMDA sessions.
 Educational sessions will be held apart from commercially organised activities or sessions.